OpenTTD/grfcodec/docs/readme.txt

 GRFCodec, GRFDiff, GRFMerge and GRFID are licensed under the GNU General Public License version 2.0.
 For more information, see the file 'COPYING'.
+GRFID contains the MD5 implementation written by L. Peter Deutsch and licensed under the zlib license.

 NFORenum is licensed under the GNU General Public License version 2, or at your option, any later version.
 For more information, see 'COPYING'